-Bankhouse Surgery One Life Hartlepool, Park Road, Hartlepool, Cleveland is also known as Dr Smith & Partners.
-The practice is situated in Hartlepool Town centre in a purpose built centre providing other health services.
+Chadwick Practice, One Life Hartlepool, Park Road, Hartlepool, TS24 7PW.
+The practice is based in The One Life Centre close to Hartlepool Town centre.
+It is based in a purpose built centre providing other general practices and health care services.
+The practice is based on the ground floor of the premise.
 There is parking available near the practice.
 Many of the patients live within walking distance of the practice and there is good access to public transport.

-There is a mixed client group predominantly from the surrounding area.
-There are 9800 patients on the practice list.
-The practice scored three on the deprivation measurement scale, the deprivation scale goes from one to ten, with one being the most deprived.
+The practice hold a General Medical Service (GMS) contract providing services to the practice population of 11,435.
+The practice scored two on the deprivation measurement scale, the deprivation scale goes from one to ten, with one being the most deprived.
 People living in more deprived areas tend to have a greater need for health services.